-- 17 Operation of heavy equipment during site activities presents potential physical hazards to personnel. - 18 Issues associated with heavy equipment operations are addressed in SMS 019, a copy of which is to be - 19 maintained on site.

-- 20 The following precautions must be observed whenever heavy equipment is in use: - Wear PPE, such as steel-toed shoes, safety glasses or goggles, and hard hats, whenever such equipment is present. - At all times, be aware of the location and operation of heavy equipment, and take precautions to avoid getting in the way of its operation.
+- 17 Operation of heavy equipment during site activities presents potential physical hazards to personnel.
+18 Issues associated with heavy equipment operations are addressed in SMS 019, a copy of which is to be maintained on site. - 20 The following precautions must be observed whenever heavy equipment is in use: - Wear PPE, such as steel-toed shoes, safety glasses or goggles, and hard hats, whenever such equipment is present. - At all times, be aware of the location and operation of heavy equipment, and take precautions to avoid getting in the way of its operation.
 Never assume that the equipment operator sees you.
 Make eye contact and use hand signals to inform the operator of your intent, particularly if you intend to work near or approach the equipment. - Traffic safety vests ARE REQUIRED for URS personnel working near mobile heavy equipment, such as backhoes and other excavators. - Never walk directly in back of or to the side of heavy equipment without the operator's acknowledgment. - When an equipment operator must operate in tight quarters, the equipment subcontractor will provide a person to assist in guiding the operator's movements. - Keep all non-essential personnel out of the work area. - Any heavy equipment that is used in the exclusion zone (EZ) will remain in that zone until its task is completed.
 The equipment subcontractor will completely decontaminate such equipment in the designated equipment decontamination area as required prior to moving the equipment outside of the EZ/Contamination Reduction Zone (CRZ).

-5.2.7 Underground and Aboveground Utilities
+1 5.2.7 Underground and Aboveground Utilities

-- 2 The Site Manager or SSO is responsible for locating underground utilities before the commencement of - 3 any subsurface (> 0.3 meter [1 ft.]) activities.
-Resources include site plans, utility companies, and - 4 regional utility locating services.
-The proper utility company personnel will certify in writing to the Site - 5 Manager or SSO that underground utilities have been deactivated, and the certification will be retained in - 6 the project files.
+The Site Manager or SSO is responsible for locating underground utilities before the commencement of any subsurface (> 0.3 meter [1 ft.]) activities.
+Resources include site plans, utility companies, and regional utility locating services.
+The proper utility company personnel will certify in writing to the Site Manager or SSO that underground utilities have been deactivated, and the certification will be retained in the project files.

-- 7 Procedures for activities conducted proximate to utility locations are located in SMS 034, a copy of which - 8 is to be maintained on site. - 9 Excavation, drilling, crane work, or similar operations adjacent to overhead lines will not be initiated until - 10 operations are coordinated with utility officials.
-Operations adjacent to overhead lines are prohibited - unless one of the following conditions is satisfied. - 12 Power has been shut off and positive means (e.g., lockout/tagout) have been taken to prevent lines from - being energized.
-Wherever possible, the URS SSO will observe power shut off and place a lock and tag - 14 on the switch.
-In all cases, utility company personnel will certify in writing to the Site Manager or SSO - 15 that the overhead utilities have been deactivated, and the certification will be retained in the project files. - 16 The Site Manager or SSO must also attempt to verify power shut off by checking that power is no longer - available to the affected building or equipment. - 18 Equipment, or any part of the equipment, cannot come within the following minimum clearance from - 19 energized overhead lines:
+7 Procedures for activities conducted proximate to utility locations are located in SMS 034, a copy of which8 is to be maintained on site.

+9 Excavation, drilling, crane work, or similar operations adjacent to overhead lines will not be initiated until 10 operations are coordinated with utility officials.
+Operations adjacent to overhead lines are prohibited 11 unless one of the following conditions is satisfied.

+Power has been shut off and positive means (e.g., lockout/tagout) have been taken to prevent lines from being energized.
+Wherever possible, the URS SSO will observe power shut off and place a lock and tag on the switch.
+In all cases, utility company personnel will certify in writing to the Site Manager or SSOthat the overhead utilities have been deactivated, and the certification will be retained in the project files.

+15 that the overhead utilities have been deactivated, and the certification will be retained in the project files.
+16 The Site Manager or SSO must also attempt to verify power shut off by checking that power is no longer

+17 available to the affected building or equipment.

+18 Equipment, or any part of the equipment, cannot come within the following minimum clearance from19 energized overhead lines:

-Minimum Required
+Power Lines Minimum Required

-Clearance
+Nominal System (kv) Clearance

-10 feet
+0-50 10 feet

-15 feet
+51-200 15 feet

-20 feet
+201-300 20 feet

-25 feet
+301-500 25 feet

-35 feet
+501-750 35 feet

-45 feet
+751-1000 45 feet

-5.2.8 Work Area Protection
+22 5.2.8 Work Area Protection